NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 Arduino Sensor Kit

 **1.3 Arduino Nano Family**
 The Nano Family is a collection of boards with a small footprint yet a lot of features.
 It starts with the basic Nano Every and progresses to the more feature-rich Nano 33 BLE Sense / Nano RP2040 Connect with Bluetooth® / Wi-Fi radio modules.
-These boards also include a variety of embedded sensors, including temperature/humidity, pressure, gesture, microphone, and others.
+These boards also include a variety of embedded sensors, including temperature/humidity, pressure, gestures, microphone, and others.
 They also support Machine Learning and may be programmed with Micro Python.

 - 1.3.1 Nano Family Store Page
 <img style="float: center;" width=700 src="PM/AD/Arduino Nano 33 BLE Sense.jpg">